nicholas-long/environment/zet/20221013021614/README.md

   - `diff`        - git diff interactive commit selector
   - `back`        - go back, like a browser
     - if you edit links in cards you are working on, you could get trapped and need to hop back to previous card
+  - `fuzz`        - fuzzy find and edit files in tabs alongside the current document
   - `enrich`      - insert backlinks and other various cleanup scripts. runs automatic scripts in cards
     - consider the security implications of automatic scripts
   - `quit`        - exit program. i like q as a hotkey so this is good in fzf.